rmehri01/Housing-Finder/README.md

 ### Extensible

 Many state that functional programs are easier to comprehend and reason about, and I find this to be very true.
 I have found that many times throughout this project I could debug and refactor without fear of accidentally breaking something else in the system.
-Additionally, the code is much more self documenting, since I could quickly glance at a function's signature and immediately know what it does.
+Additionally, the code is more self-documenting, since I could quickly glance at a function's signature and immediately know what it does.
 For example:

 ```scala
 trait Users[F[_]] {